 Based on this analysis, the probity agenda promoted in 2016 by Bachelet’s administration seems a correct policy response given the current Chilean context, characterized by high levels of judicial independence and above average levels of political finance regulation.
 As concluded in the quantitative section, the analysis shows that countries with high levels of judicial independence and high levels of party finance regulation, could achieve important improvements in their control of corruption, by increasing their PFR Index even further.

+Weaknesses of the party finance regulation and required regulations

-Following, there is an analysis in a detailed manner about the weaknesses of the current party finance legislation in Chile, and the improvements that are required to avoid future corruption scandals where politics was at risk of capture by interests groups, such as in the CAVAL, SQM and PENTA affairs.
+The former analysis of Chile’s current situation requires a more detailed revision of the weaknesses of the current party finance legislation in the country, and the improvements that are required to avoid future corruption scandals and policy capture risks by powerful interests’ groups, such as in the CAVAL, SQM and PENTA affairs.

 The probity agenda promoted by Bachelet’s administration

 In the context of this analysis, Bachelet’s probity agenda seems like a correct policy response.
-The political finance regulation issues are being addressed as part a reform that also encompass the fields of probity, transparency and influence peddling in a comprehensive manner.
-This agenda was promoted in May of 2016 and includes 14 policies by the Executive and 16 that should be voted in Congress in order to strengthen democracy and safeguard the relationship between business and politics.
+The political finance regulation issues are being addressed as part of a reform that also encompasses the fields of probity, transparency and influence peddling in a comprehensive manner.
+This agenda was promoted in May of 2016 and includes 14 executive policies and 16 that should be voted in by Congress to strengthen democracy and safeguard the relationship between business and politics.

 Public funding contributions to political parties